CZ-NIC/knot/doc/reference.rst

 control
 -------

-Minimum severity level for messages related to server control that are logged.
+Minimum severity level for messages related to server control to be logged.

 *Default:* not set